- Email: Josh.Curry@lewisbrisbois.com

-Joshua "Josh" Curry is a partner in the Atlanta office of Lewis Brisbois and a member of the Intellectual Property & Technology Practice.
+Josh Curry is a partner in the Atlanta office of Lewis Brisbois and a member of the Intellectual Property & Technology Practice.
 Josh has served as lead counsel in patent, intellectual property, and technology litigation cases and is a registered patent attorney.
-An experienced litigator with a science degree and considerable technical expertise, Josh’s clients call upon him because of his understanding of technology and ability to achieve the business results they need when enforcing and defending their IP rights.
-He has represented both large and small clients from a variety of industries in cases and matters across a wide range of technologies in courts and proceedings throughout the United States.
+An experienced litigator with a science degree and considerable technical expertise, Josh helps clients effectively achieve their business goals when enforcing and defending their IP rights.
+He has experience in all phases of IP litigation and has represented both large and small clients from a variety of industries in cases and matters across a wide range of technologies in courts and proceedings throughout the United States.

 Josh’s national practice covers all aspects of IP litigation and counseling, with a particular emphasis on technology-related matters involving patents, copyrights, trademarks, and trade secrets.
 He has litigated cases in federal courts across the country from New York to California including multi-district litigation (MDL) matters, and cases before the Patent Trial and Appeal Board (PTAB), International Trade Commission (ITC), and Court of Appeals for the Federal Circuit.
 Josh is registered to practice before the U.S. Patent and Trademark Office.
 He also litigates cybersecurity and data privacy cases, including under the Computer Fraud and Abuse Act (CFAA), Stored Communications Act (SCA), and other statutory regimes.